dflynngithub/word-scramble/README.md

 -   Parallelise the process, so that processors each recieve a search string and send back the number of dictionary word matches.
 -   Pursue a character-to-integer mapping approach with modular arithmetic and chosen parameters, like the Google Code Competition suggests.
 -   Additional logging which provides metadata about how many matches have been found, and potentially the memory and computer time costs associated with the program.
+-   More data validation around the program requirements, eg. check that any dictionary word contains 2-105 letters.

 There are some extra little tools that I've wielded here, which are fairly standard: